Find Affordable College Courses

 Request Information

-Dartmouth College did quite well in this year’s ranking of the best schools for computer science students.
-It came in at #6 on the list.
-Dartmouth is a medium-sized private not-for-profit school located in the remote town of Hanover.
+Dartmouth College came in at #6 in this year’s edition of the Best Computer Science Schools in the New England Region ranking.
+Dartmouth is a medium-sized private not-for-profit school located in the town of Hanover.

 CompSci majors at Dartmouth take out an average of $20,000 in student loans while working on their egree.